node-saml/passport-saml/README.md

 ##### **InResponseTo Validation**

-- `validateInResponseTo`: if truthy, then InResponseTo will be validated from incoming SAML responses
+- `validateInResponseTo`: if set to `always` or `ifPresent`, then InResponseTo will be validated from incoming SAML responses.
+The default setting is `never`, so this setting needs to be set if you want to validate incoming SAML responses.
 - `requestIdExpirationPeriodMs`: Defines the expiration time when a Request ID generated for a SAML request will not be valid if seen in a SAML response in the `InResponseTo` field.
 Default is 8 hours.
 - `cacheProvider`: Defines the implementation for a cache provider used to store request Ids generated in SAML requests as part of `InResponseTo` validation.
 Default is a built-in in-memory cache provider.
 For details see the 'Cache Provider' section.